-It is possible to assign multiple jobs/project to an invoice where a client has multiple jobs/project belonging to them.
+It is possible to assign multiple jobs/projects to an invoice where a client has multiple jobs/projects belonging to them.

 You use this feature to write off time or to create a single invoice with multiple jobs.

 - Create a new invoice or load an invoice for a client that has multiple jobs/projects.
 Go to Invoices >> Load Invoices

 - One job will be selected to start with.
 This will be the ‘master job’ for the invoice.

 - You can select a subsequent job to assign to the invoice, using the combo box (shown below).